malvern-cads/centsecure/docs/common_vuln.md

     - Remote registry service has been stopped and disabled (3)
     - File sharing disabled for C drive
     - World Wide Web Publishling service has been stopped and disabled *(Server only)*
+- Windows Update service is enabled - (5)
 - The majority of windows updates have been installed (2-4)
 - Windows automatically checks for updates (2-4)
 - Software updated